pqiu1/pqiu1/README.md

 - 🌱 I’m currently learning data structure and C++ algorithms
 - 💞️ I’m looking to collaborate on challenging projects
 - 😄 Pronouns: She/hers
 - ⚡ Fun fact: Pinaple pizza is the best!!
-Also a meet lover.
+Also a meat lover.

 <!---
 pqiu1/pqiu1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.